Christian Zionism: In Great Britain

 At the urging of Lord Shaftesbury, Britain established a consulate in Jerusalem in 1838, the first diplomatic appointment to Palestine.

 In 1839, the Church of Scotland sent Andrew Bonar, Robert Murray M'Cheyne, Alexander Black and Alexander Keith on a mission to report on the condition of the Jews in Palestine.
 Their report was widely published.
 They traveled through France, Greece, and Egypt, and from Egypt, overland to Gaza.
-On the way home they visited Syria, the Austrian Empire and some of the German principalities.
+On the way home they visited Syria, the Austrian Empire and some of the German states.
 They sought out Jewish communities and inquired about their readiness to accept Christ, and separately, their preparedness to return to Israel as prophesied in the Bible.
 Alexander Keith recounted the journey in his 1844 book The Land of Israel According to the Covenant with Abraham, with Isaac, and with Jacob.
 It was also in that book that Keith used the slogan that became popular with other Christian Restorationists, a land without a people for a people without a land.
 In 1844 he revisited Palestine with his son, George Skene Keith (1819–1910), who was the first person to photograph the land.

 An important, though often neglected, figure in British support of the restoration of the Jews was William Hechler (1845–1931), an English clergyman of German descent who was Chaplain of the British Embassy in Vienna and became a close friend of Theodor Herzl.
 Hechler was instrumental in aiding Herzl through his diplomatic activities, and may, in that sense, be called the founder of modern Christian Zionism.
-When it came to mark the twenty-fifth anniversary of Herzl's death, it was noted by the editors of the English-language memorial volume that William Hechler would prove "not only the first, but the most constant and the most indefatigable of Herzl’s followers".
+When it came to mark the twenty-fifth anniversary of Herzl's death, the editors of the English-language memorial volume said that William Hechler was "not only the first, but the most constant and the most indefatigable of Herzl's followers".